-For the longest time, the only familiarity I had with Prince’s self titled second album was from the 3 songs (“I Wanna Be Your Lover”, “Why You Wanna Treat Me So Bad”, “I Feel For You”) included on “The Hits” package that came out in ’93.
-I assumed those were the three must have songs so I didn’t need the full album.
+For the longest time, the only familiarity I had with Prince’s self-titled second album was from the three songs (“I Wanna Be Your Lover,” “Why You Wanna Treat Me So Bad,” “I Feel For You”) included on “The Hits” package that came out in ’93.
+I assumed those were the three must-have songs, so I didn’t need the full album.

-I corrected my mistake at some point later in the 90s when I started digging deeper into Prince’s back catalog but it still took years before I could appreciate the slow burner tracks such as “It’s Gonna Be Lonely” & “Still Waiting” or even appreciate “Sexy Dancer” for what it was (a pure disco track).
+I corrected my mistake at some point later in the 90s when I started digging deeper into Prince’s back catalog.
+However, it still took years before I could appreciate the slow-burner tracks such as “It’s Gonna Be Lonely” & “Still Waiting” or even appreciate “Sexy Dancer” for what it was (a pure disco track).
 Prince was still finding his way lyrically & thematically but with a sharper sense for what made a song a “hit” than on his debut.
-As a result, “Prince” hits higher highs than his debut but the themes of love & relationships still dominate the lyrical content.
-It’s an overall great next step for Prince and would provide him just enough clout for his next phase.
+As a result, Prince hits higher highs than his debut, but love & relationships still dominate the lyrical content.
+It’s an overall significant next step for Prince and would provide him just enough clout for his next phase.

-Track 2, “Why You Wanna Treat Me So Bad”, was the 2nd single released off “Prince” and is a more rock based R&B song that its predecessor.
-For whatever reason, “WYWTMSB” did not chart on the Hot 100 but it’s still remains a fan favorite for good reason.
+Track 2, “Why You Wanna Treat Me So Bad,” was the 2nd single released off Prince and is a more rock based R&B song that its predecessor.
+For whatever reason, it did not chart on the Hot 100, but it remains a fan favorite for a good reason.
 It’s an excellent song.
 The music video for this song is notable as the first to show Prince’s band of the era: Andre Cymone, Dez Dickerson, Bobby Z, Matt “Dr.” Fink, & Gayle Chapman.

-Track 3, “Sexy Dancer”, is nothing but a good time.
-Its a song that was clearly meant for the club/disco as it’s lyrically simple yet musically adventurous.
+Track 3, “Sexy Dancer,” is nothing but a good time.
+It’s a song meant for the club/disco as it’s lyrically simple yet musically adventurous.
 The best part, for me, is the piano jam towards the end of the track.

-Track 4, “When We’re Dancing Close and Slow”, is the side 1 closer but also a strange and dirty song hidden as a pretty piano ballad on the surface.
-It’s musically less straightforward than one might expect due to the odd sound effects Prince used as well as the “ooh-oohs” vocal melodies he creates towards the end of the song.
+Track 4, “When We’re Dancing Close and Slow,” is the side one closer but also a strange and dirty song hidden as a pretty piano ballad on the surface.
+It’s musically less straightforward than one might expect due to the odd sound effects Prince used and the “ooh-oohs” vocal melodies he creates towards the end of the song.

-Track 5, “With You”, is the side 2 opener on the LP version.
-Its a slow jam tailor made for junior proms.
-With You is the least musically and lyrically interesting song on the album but it’s still a decent listen.
+Track 5, “With You,” is the side two opener on the LP version.
+It’s a slow jam tailor-made for junior proms.
+With You is the least musically and lyrically exciting song on the album but it’s still a decent listen.
 Just not super memorable.

-Track 7, “Still Waiting”, was the 3rd and final single released from the LP.
-It has a pseudo-country feel to it, which makes it more interesting that it deserves to be.
-Definitely not an obvious choice for a single but “Still Waiting” is a solid ballad intended to show Prince’s range.
+Track 7, “Still Waiting,” was the 3rd and final single released from the LP.
+It has a pseudo-country feel to it, which makes it more interesting than it deserves to be.
+Not an obvious choice for a single, but “Still Waiting” is a solid ballad intended to show Prince’s range.

-Track 8, “I Feel For You”, is one of Prince’s most beloved non-singles of all time.
-Its a buoyant track with killer vocals, lyrics and keyboard riffs.
-Of course everyone knows the Chaka Khan version released in 1984, but no one should sleep on the original.
+Track 8, “I Feel For You” is one of Prince’s most beloved non-singles of all time.
+It’s an upbeat track with killer vocals, lyrics, and keyboard riffs.
+Of course, everyone knows the Chaka Khan version released in 1984, but no one should sleep on the original.